GravisZro/scfs/README.md

 # How To Use
 ## Daemons
 A daemon must create a socket file in a subdirectory matching the username used to execute the daemon.
-The username used must also be part of the "services" group.
+Tentative requirement: The username used must be part of the "services" group.

 example:
 > sudo -u audio /usr/bin/audiomixerd